Michael-Free/PyDemo/README.md

 ## Building Solidity Smart Contract(s)

 Smart Contracts (simply put) are small computer programs.
 These programs exist on a common blockchain.
 When triggered, they are self-executing.
 The terms of the contract between the contract owner and the recipient are expressed as code.
 Since Smart Contracts exist on a decentralized blockchain, they permit trusted transactions/agreements to be carried out without any need for a central authority, legal system, or enforcement mechanism.
+However, due to the structure and security of this platform, there is little need for intermediaries.

-This makes the transactions of a Smart Contract transparent, trustless, traceable and irreversible.
+This makes the transactions of a Smart Contract transparent, trustless, traceable, irreversable, and globally redundant.

 ### Solidity and Solc